-This section covers how to apply for a temporary residence permit, and eventually become a permanent resident in Italy.
+This section covers how to obtain permanent residency in Italy.
+To do this, you need to know how to apply for a temporary residence permit, which will eventually lead to you becoming a permanent resident.
 Your residence permit in Italy is not granted with your visa.
 When you first enter the country, you have eight days to apply for a residence permit to avoid being in Italy illegally.

 Holders of a work and residence permit have the following rights: